prosite01/yii2-easy-webp/README.md

-JPG and PNG to WEBP converter
+JPG, PNG and GIF to WEBP converter
 =============================

 The converter allows one line to display the html tag `<picture>` containing the source file and webp